SteveLRojas/8X-RIPTIDE_Assembler/README.md

   * Changed str_find_word to recognize comas and parentheses as word boundaries.
   * Added contentent to example files.
   * Fixed bug that caused incorrect segment addresses.
+  * Fixed bug that caused the program size to be calculated incorrectly.